Home GCC compiler size benchmarks

 OK, so now let’s get to the point.
 Is there any difference between GCC versions?
 Yes, there is, but you need to see that in different angles.
 So, for the -Osflag it seems that the GCC7-2017-q4-majorproduces a binary which is ~380 bytes smaller without -fltoand ~550 bytes with -fltofrom the second better GCC version (GCC6).
 That means that GCC7 will save you from changing part to another one with a bigger flash, only if your firmware exceeds the size by those sizes with GCC6.
 But, what are the changes, right?
 We’re not talking about 8051 here…

 But wait… let’s see what happens with the -O3though.
 In this case using the -fltoflag GCC7 creates a binary which is 1KB smaller compared to the GCC6 version.
 That’s big enough and that may save you from changing to a larger part!
-Therefore, the size matters also for other optimisation levels like the -O3.
-This also means that if your code size getting larger and you need the max performance optimisation, then the compiler version may be significant.
+Therefore, the size matters also for other optimization levels like the -O3.
+This also means that if your code size getting larger and you need the max performance optimization, then the compiler version may be significant.

 “So, why not use always the latest GCC version?”